ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/ClusterInstallerDriver.rst

   If both **–skipPrerequisites** and **–preRequisitesCheckOnly** are specified, the command only checks the components that are not listed in the skip list.

+- **-externalJarsDir** - (Optional)
+  Specify the external directory that contains the jars to be copied to installation lib/binding.
+  This argument is required when installing a system that will use the :ref:`dbconsumer-input-adapter-ref` to ingest data from an Oracle database.

 Usage
 -----